Destruction of cultural heritage during the Gaza war: Religious sites

-The Great Omari Mosque in Gaza City (pictured in 2015) was hit by an Israeli airstrike during the invasion.
+The Great Omari Mosque in Gaza City (pictured in 2025) was hit by an Israeli airstrike during the invasion.

+In July 2026, According to the Gaza Ministry of Religious Affairs and Endowments, 1,076 of the 1,275 mosques in the region were completely destroyed and 165 were partially destroyed during the Israeli attacks on Gaza.
+The ministry also announced that 233 Muslim clerics and 20 Christian clerics have been killed in Israeli attacks since the start of the war.

-In February 2025, Gaza's Ministry of Endowments reported that 79% of the mosques in the Gaza Strip had been destroyed.
-On 19 October an Israeli airstrike hit the Church of Saint Porphyrius campus, the oldest church in Gaza.
+On 19 October 2023 an Israeli airstrike hit the Church of Saint Porphyrius campus, the oldest church in Gaza.
 Hundreds of civilians were sheltering there at the time of the attack, and 18 people including several children were killed.
 The Sayed al-Hashim Mosque was also amongst the sites damaged during the first months of the conflict.
-The Omari Mosque – the oldest mosque in Gaza – was hit by an Israeli airstrike in December, leaving only the minaret intact.
+The Omari Mosque – the oldest mosque in Gaza – was hit by an Israeli airstrike in December.
+2023, leaving only the minaret intact.

 In July 2024, the 15th-century Ibn Uthman Mosque in Gaza's Shuja'iyya neighbourhood was destroyed by an airstrike during an Israeli attack on the area.
 Further destruction was reported by Al-Jazeera in August, with the Great Mosque of Khan Yunis destroyed with explosives and IDF soldiers burning a Quran in the Bani Saleh Mosque in northern Gaza.
 In the assessment of Mariam Shah, a peace and conflict researcher, "Israel has targeted ancient mosques and churches, which are symbols of both historical and religious significance.
 These sites transcend physicality; they are vessels of faith and tradition, preserving local architectural legacies and representing the long history of interfaith coexistence in Gaza."

 Cemeteries

 An investigation by CNN in early 2024 using satellite imagery identified sixteen cemeteries in Gaza that had been damaged as a result of the conflict.
 The Israel Defense Forces (IDF) used bulldozers to level cemeteries and dig up bodies, and in some cases established fortified positions on top of burial grounds.
+In 2025 the Israeli military bulldozed the southern corner of the Gaza War Cemetery, damaging memorials and over 100 graves, the majority of which were of Australian soldiers who died in the Second World War.